ntnshrm87/Concepts-In-Java/README.md

 6. thisnsuper - This project simply explains the difference between this and super i.e. this refers to current instance of the class while super refers to the instance of the parent class from where the current class is derived.

+7. enum_itrs_litrs - This project explains the different methods to iterate over Collections(Vector in this example) in Java using interfaces like Enumeration(used only for Vector and HashTable), Iterator(Universal for all Collections) and ListIterator(Only specified for List Interface but has some more methods along with the inherited from Iterator Interface).